 The University of Tennessee Chattanooga School of Nursing

 Chattanooga, TN 37403

 This is a distance learning option.
-Students in Tupelo, Mississippi are able to attend courses through distance learning while doing their clinical rotations at North Mississippi Medical Center.
+Students in Tupelo, Mississippi are able to attend courses through distance learning while doing their clinical rotations at North CRNA school in Mississippi Medical Center.
 This program does require some time on-campus in Chattanooga, Tennessee.